Apple to pay Italy 318 million euros, sign tax deal - source

 The ruling could have a "material" impact on Apple if it was determined that Dublin's tax policies represented unfair state aid, forcing the U.S. company to pay past taxes for up to 10 years, it has said.

-Apple is one of several companies, including Google (GOOGL.O) and Amazon (AMZN.O), to become the target of tax inquiries in Europe and beyond.
+Apple is one of several companies, including Google and Amazon, to become the target of tax inquiries in Europe and beyond.

 Apple is also facing criticism on its home turf in the United States because of the so-called inversion deals, whereby a company redomiciles its tax base to another country.